Dr Senior Lecturer Ph.D, M.Sc, B.Sc

-The philosophy of the Department hinged on the philosophy of the University, which is geared toward the development of the Total Man.
-The vision of the Department is to train a new generation of leaders who will be highly skilled in their chosen areas of specialization, and who will, through active participation in courses based on the Total Man Concept and Entrepreneurial Development Studies, be fully prepared spiritually and academically to take practical dominion over their environment.
+The philosophy of the Department hinges on the philosophy of the University, which is geared toward the development of the Total Man.
+The vision of the Department is to train a new generation of leaders who will be highly skilled in their chosen areas of specialization, and who will, through active participation in courses based on the Total Man Concept and Entrepreneurial Development Studies, be fully prepared to take practical dominion over their environment.

-The Philosophy underlying the Courses offered in the department of Economics and Development Studies is to produce graduates who are capable of making informed contributions to economic and social issues in a globalized environment such as the attainment of the Vision 20-2020 and the Millennium Development goals (MDGs).
+The Philosophy underlying the Courses offered in the Department of Economics and Development Studies is to produce graduates who are capable of making informed contributions to economic and social issues in a globalized environment such as the attainment of the Vision 20-2020 and the Sustainable Development Goals (SDGs).
 They are to be graduates who can discuss, explain and predict economic phenomena with the tools of economic analysis they have learnt during their study periods.

 Objectives and Aims

-The specific objectives of the Department of Economics are as follows:
+The specific objectives of the Department of Economics and Development Studies are as follows:

 - To train students to become expert thinkers and managers, who would through their exposure to economic principles and application techniques come up with policy prescription adequate for the problems under investigation.

-- To develop in students the ability to apply analytical tools, knowledge and skills acquired to the solution of societies problems.
+- To develop in students the ability to apply analytical tools, knowledge and skills acquired to the solution of societal problems.

 - To provide students with knowledge and skill base required for graduate studies either in the Covenant University or in any other University throughout the world.